 We support programs that assist small farmers, who are frequently women, by teaching them best practices, providing them with seeds and seedlings, and in some cases purchasing their crops which gives them a steady source of income.

-OUR IMPACT IN 2017
+OUR IMPACT IN 2022